likewise/newhopearm/Readme.md

 * ARMv6-M
 * ARMv7-M

 As representatives for the architectures we chose the ARM Cortex-M0 for the ARMv6-M architecture and the ARM Cortex-M4 for the ARMv7-M architecture.
-As we had to use two STMicroelectronics development boards with their own peculiarities we provide detailed instructions per target architecture in the related subdirectories.
+As we had to use two STMicroelectronics development boards with their own peculiarities we provide detailed instructions per target architecture in the related subdirectory.

 # API